williaml4292/sep-10-freedom-project/blog/entry06.md

 Before we even started to make our **MVP**, we made a bunch of [wireframes](https://wireframe.cc/) for _both mobile and desktop devices_.
 After we finished making them and got a _perfect_ score, we would then go on to making a [plan](https://github.com/williaml4292/sep-10-freedom-project/blob/main/prep/plan.md).
 Afterwards, we would enable **Github Pages**.
-Finally, we would start to add our content to the website and applying CSS.
+Finally, we would start to add our content to the website and apply CSS.
 However, as I was using [Jekyll](https://jekyllrb.com/), I had some issues with something I never tried before: using Jekyll in a subdirectory.
 I tried to use the normal way shown in [this site](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/creating-a-github-pages-site-with-jekyll), but **it didn't work**, so I **made another branch** instead.
 I ended up having to make a **gh-pages** branch in order for me to use Jekyll.